DomFord/domford.me/content/publication/ford-beyond-2019/index.md

   this, I hope to facilitate a better understanding of how the city functions in roleplaying games, and how the ways in which it produces boundaries alters and affects how players interact with the gameworld.
-publication: '*Proceedings of the 2019 DiGRA International Conference: Game, Play and the Emerging Ludo-Mix*'
+publication: 'Proceedings of the 2019 DiGRA International Conference: Game, Play and the Emerging Ludo-Mix'
 url_pdf: http://www.digra.org/wp-content/uploads/digital-library/DiGRA_2019_paper_97.pdf
 ---